jasontthai/jasontthai.github.io/_posts/2019-06-05-thoughts-on-url-shortener-service.md

 After hosting my own custom url shortener service [TinyAlias](https://tinyalias.com) for about 6 months, I learned a few things:

-URL Shortener service is a commonity - There are TONS of similar services online.
+There are many available services on the internet.
+Some provide more functionalities than the others.
 <br>
 Most people use the service for spam and phishing purposes - Same link is shortened multiple times.
 <br>